 But Stompanato just kept calling.
 He even broke into Lana’s apartment one night and tried to smother her with a pillow.

 John knew Lana’s threats to call the police were shallow, for he’d threatened to harm her mother and Cheryl if she did.
 The terrible publicity that would result was another card Stompanato could play.
 It was a frightening time for Lana Turner [aff. link]:

 “Most of what I felt at this time was fear.
 I felt trapped, and John took pains to remind me that he had the power to harm me and my family.
 His threats were vague in the beginning—that rather than let me go, he would see me dead first.”

-There seemed to be no way out until Lana heard she was nominated for the Best Actress Oscar for her work in Peyton Place.
-The ceremony would be held March 26, 1958, and Lana wouldn’t miss it for anything.
+There seemed to be no way out of the vicious abuse cycle until Lana heard she’d been nominated for the Best Actress Oscar for Peyton Place.
+The ceremony was scheduled for March 26, 1958.
+Lana wouldn’t miss it for anything.

 The 1958 Academy Awards

 John Stompanato momentarily stopped abusing Lana, hoping she’d take him as her date to the Oscars.
 When Lana informed him that she was taking Cheryl, John didn’t take it well, but he accepted the situation.

 When Cheryl and Lana came home from the Oscars late that night, Stompanato was waiting for Lana in her room.

 The beating he gave her was intense.
 So much so that Cheryl could hear it through the walls.
 For the first time in her mother’s year-long relationship with John Stompanato, Cheryl realized exactly what was going on.

 When Stompanato began another intense beating of her mother just over a week later on Good Friday, April 4, 1958, Cheryl ran downstairs and grabbed the only means of defense she could find, a kitchen knife [aff. link]: